PennyLaneAI/pennylane/doc/development/autograph.rst

-It's important to note that native Python control flow --- in cases where the control flow parameters are static --- will continue to work with Catalyst **without** AutoGraph.
+It's important to note that native Python control flow --- in cases where the control flow parameters are static --- will continue to work with PennyLane **without** AutoGraph.
 However, if AutoGraph is not enabled, such control flow will be evaluated at compile time, and not preserved in the compiled program.